 Unblocking Binge – The Steps

 Binge was very hard to unblock, mainly because it was able to detect most of the VPNs we tried.
 However, we managed to find one single provider that was able to get this amazing channel to work abroad – BulletVPN.
-The provider, as we described it in our BulletVPN review, is “The only service in 2022 with a perfect unblocking record.”
+The provider, as we described it in our BulletVPN review, is “The only service with a perfect unblocking record.”

 Tests don’t lie, and apparently, BulletVPN lives up to its claims.
 So, with that in mind, here’s how you can unblock Binge outside Australia.

 - First, subscribe to BulletVPN.
 You can do so by visiting their website.

 - Download their application on your device.
 You’ll find clients on Android, Mac, iOS, and Windows.